shivambhatia5432/Fun-Projects/README.md

 # Fun-Projects
-These are some basic web dev. projects/games that I created for fun.
+These are some basic web development (MERN Stack) projects/games that I created for fun.